iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/protectdata.md

 ## Parameters

-The `dataProtector` method accepts the following parameters
+The `protectData` method accepts the following parameters

 ### data (required)